CodeAL1990/Javascript-animated-physics/README.md

 As such, inside the condition for the checkCollision call, set markedForDeletion to true Then, call our custom removeGameObjects method on game to filter the larva out
 \*\* For the scoring part, author uses two properties, score and lostHatchlings, one to signify you gained score when pushing a larva to safety, and the other when an enemy eats a larva(which i find rather convoluted, why not just ++score and --score? but we will follow it for now)
-So after calling removeGameObjects to filter larva being 'eaten', decrement game's lostHatchlings(not yet made) by 1 Back in move to safety section, after calling removeGameObjects to filter larva moving to safety in the forest, increment game's score(not yet made) by 1
+So after calling removeGameObjects to filter larva being 'eaten', increment game's lostHatchlings(not yet made) by 1 Back in move to safety section, after calling removeGameObjects to filter larva moving to safety in the forest, increment game's score(not yet made) by 1
 In Game, set score and lostHatchlings properties to 0 Inside the game's render method, add a section in game called draw status text, and inside it we will use fillText method on context, drawing Score text at coordinate 25, 50